vlebovitz/Stock-Screener/README.md

 Scenario Analysis Tools:
 Anticipate market movements and assess potential scenarios through simulation tools.
 Evaluate the impact of economic events, industry trends, and global changes on your portfolio

+Currently, a streamlit dashboard can be leveraged to analyze most recent data pulled from yahoo finance.
+Plan is to include additional visualiations along with the ability to filter critera (market cap, sector, etc).
+Stay tuned!